howardabrams/clojure-yesql-xp/README.md

 However, I'm thinking that for this project, we could probably figure out how to explore it on our own.

+The SQL query files for YesQL go in the `yesql-xp/resources` directory.
+Create file, `book-count.sql` that contains (including the comments):

+    -- Counts the number of books.
+Notice this uses the un-standard MySQL -- syntax that requires the table name to be surrounded in backquotes.

+    SELECT count(*) AS count
+    FROM `BX-Books`;

-Assuming you can connect to the running REPL running on `localhost` on port 4242, type the following to load one of the SQL files:
+Assuming you can connect to the running REPL running on `localhost` on port 4242, get the `defquery` function:

     (require '[yesql.core :refer [defquery]])

+And let's associate our SQL file with a variable:

     (defquery num-books "book-count.sql")

-As the `num-books` references the SQL file: `yesql-xp/resources/book-count.sql`
+Now `num-books` references the SQL file: `yesql-xp/resources/book-count.sql`

-You can then type: `(clojure.repl/doc num-books)` to get the SQL comments associated with it.
+Typing: `(clojure.repl/doc num-books)` gets that query's documentation (e.g. comments).
 Pretty nice.

 To write some Clojure code to use this SQL "function" and connect to the database to have it evaluated, edit `yesql-xp/src/yesql_xp/core.clj`